-Poldark's very own Aidan Turner makes his West End Debut in a rare revival of Martin McDonagh's dark comedy.
-Sizzling star of stage and screen, Turner will take on the role of Mad Padraic, an Irishman with terrorist tendencies whose proclivities are deemed too twisted even for the IRA.
+Poldark's very own Aidan Turner makes his West End Debut in a rare revival of Martin McDonagh's dark comedy as Mad Padraic, an Irishman with terrorist tendencies whose proclivities are deemed too twisted even for the IRA.

-Set in Ireland in 1993, The Lieutenant of Inishmore is a satirical observation of violence and terrorism in contemporary culture through a dark yet thoroughly funny script that begins when the renegade Mad Padraic returns home upon discovering his cat is ill...
+Set in Ireland in 1993, it's a satirical observation of violence and terrorism in contemporary culture through a dark yet thoroughly funny script that begins when the renegade discovers his cat is ill.

 What is it about?